ttyobiwan/scraphex/README.md

 # Scraphex

-Elixir web scrapping app, with graph display of scrapped pages.
+Scraphex is a Elixir app for web scrapping with graph display of scrapped pages.

+In the current version, it scraps the title of each page, extracts all relative links, proceeds to scrape those pages, and saves the connections between them.

 ## Installation